 While each patient’s treatment plan will be unique, including physical therapy for lower back pain, there are certain common exercises that you may be asked to perform.

-These lower back physical therapy exercises have proven results and are part of an effective treatment plan:
+These lower back core strengthening exercises have proven results and are part of an effective treatment plan:

 - Knee to chest